 You’ve been doing this your entire life.

-Okay, so even if everything you’ve just read so far is mostly correct – so what?
+Okay, so even if everything you’ve just read so far is correct mainly – so what?
 What difference does “experience” by itself have to do with anything?
 I’ve been singing poorly my entire life (when I’m alone in my truck, the shower, or doing house chores).
 I have lots of experience with singing, but experience alone doesn’t mean I am good at it.
 I’ve never received singing lessons or expert-level feedback.

 When it comes to singing, I will confess to you that I am terrible, really terrible.